Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 - Eligible nonprofit organizations must have been in operation for at least three years and have annual revenue of at least $75,000, excluding in-kind donations and services.

-- Applicants must demonstrate that significant percent of services offered are aligned with MMF Focus areas.
+- Applicants DO NOT have to be a previous grantee, however they must be able to demonstrate that a significant percent of services offered are aligned with any one of the MMF Focus areas:

 - Older Adults Living Independently - Placing a high priority on providing services to older adults, ages 65 and older